Unicorn-TAF/docs/_docs/migration/migration-to-taf-v4.md

 ### Breaking Changes

-1. **API Changes**: Some of the API methods have been changed for Screenshotters and ImplicitWait timeouts handling.
+1. **API Changes**: Some of the API methods have been changed for screenshotters and ImplicitWait timeouts handling.
 You will need to update your code to use the new API methods.

 ### Migration Steps